warpstreamlabs/bento/website/docs/configuration/using_cue.md

 ## Included CUE types

-The `benthos.cue` file we emitted earlier contains a number of useful types that we can use when build configuration files and helpers.
+The `bento.cue` file we emitted earlier contains a number of useful types that we can use when build configuration files and helpers.
 These include:

-* `benthos.#Config`
+* `bento.#Config`

-This definition describes the format of a Benthos config file.
+This definition describes the format of a Bento config file.
 You'll want to use it at the top of your configuration file to validate its overall structure.

-* `benthos.#Input`
+* `bento.#Input`
-* `benthos.#Output`
+* `bento.#Output`
-* `benthos.#Processor`
+* `bento.#Processor`
-* `benthos.#RateLimit`
+* `bento.#RateLimit`
-* `benthos.#Buffer`
+* `bento.#Buffer`
-* `benthos.#Cache`
+* `bento.#Cache`
-* `benthos.#Metric`
+* `bento.#Metric`
-* `benthos.#Tracer`
+* `bento.#Tracer`

-Each of these definitions is a disjunction that holds all the corresponding components in Benthos.
-In other words, a CUE field that is specified as `benthos.#Input`, such as `myfield: benthos.#Input`, must resolve to a valid Benthos input.
+Each of these definitions is a disjunction that holds all the corresponding components in Bento.
+In other words, a CUE field that is specified as `bento.#Input`, such as `myfield: bento.#Input`, must resolve to a valid Bento input.

 ## Wrap up

-Being able to define helper packages and definitions like `#Guarded` and reusing them across your Benthos configurations is a really powerful feature of CUE.
+Being able to define helper packages and definitions like `#Guarded` and reusing them across your Bento configurations is a really powerful feature of CUE.
 This will allow you to share consistent good practices without messy boilerplate across projects and teams!